TaiebaTasnim/HeritageHub-client-site/README.md

 # HeritageHub
 ![HeritageHub Screenshot](https://i.ibb.co.com/FkwNBc3X/Screenshot-308.png)

-A modern web platform dedicated to showcasing cultural heritage, historical sites, and traditional arts through an interactive and immersive experience.
+A modern web platform dedicated to showcasing cultural heritage, historical sites, and traditional arts through an interactive and immersive experience.It is a platform for discovering, documenting, and sharing historical artifacts.
+It includes artifact discovery, user contributions, interaction (like/unlike), secure authentication, and a responsive design for seamless access on all devices.

 ## 🚀 Features
 - **Artifact Discovery**: Explore a wide range of historical artifacts with detailed information.